-Earthworms feed on organic wastes like straw, husk, leaves, stalks, weeds, kitchen scraps, and reduce their volume by 40-60 percent, eventually converting them into vermicompost.
+Earthworms feed on organic wastes like straw, husk, leaves, stalks, weeds, and kitchen scraps, reducing their volume by 40-60 percent, eventually converting them into vermicompost.

 Significance of Earthworms in Vermicompost

-According to a study by the Indian Journal of Biotechnology, most species of earthworms reduce plant pathogens and are believed to release enzymes and hormones, which is beneficial for plant growth.
+According to a study by the Indian Journal of Biotechnology, most species of earthworms reduce plant pathogens and are believed to release enzymes and hormones, which are beneficial for plant growth.

 A report by the Department of Biological Sciences, Chennai, India, states that earthworms bring about mineralization of organic matter and thereby release the nutrients in available forms that can be taken up by the plants.

 The most important effect of earthworms may be the stimulation of microbial activity that enhances the transformation of soluble nitrogen into microbial protein thereby preventing their loss through leaching to the lower horizons of the soil.

 - Whatever bin you choose, it should have ample holes at the bottom.